geraldjust/3d-Printer-canbus-board/README.md

 I feel this will be super useful for multi head or tool changers in the future.

+STM32F042/072/091 (interchaiable, difference is only how much memory); Reason i use these chips as their are low cost, crystaless (internal 48mhz), and suported under Arduino/PlatformIO/ST_IDE

 STM32F042C6T7 (Can be programed via USB or SWD), package is a LQFP48 so can be interchanged with other STM32 chips that also have canbus
 STM32F042F4P6 (Much cheaper board , programmed via SWD)